uwplse/szalinski/README.md

 we evaluated on in the paper.
 The remainder of the 12,939 scraped from Thingiverse were either malformed or used features not supported by Szalinski.
+The script (`scripts/scrape-thingiverse.sh`) scrapes models under the `customizable` category, from the first 500 pages.

 *NOTE:* Running this part takes about an hour.
 We recommend first reproducing `Figure 15` and